skuttleman/one-shot-demo/GDD.md

 ### Number of Ds

 I think we can get a lot of mileage out of a 2D game.
 If others are keen to go 3D I'd be down, but I'd rather spend time and effort making a better 2D game then going all in on a 3D game.
-It's worth noting that most of the systems I've built for the POC should scale up to 3D should we decided to go that route.
+It's worth noting that most of the systems I've built for the POC should scale up to 3D should we decide to go that route.

 ### Narrative

 Gear up.
-The story below is trope-y and cliche, but I think it could be fun if we handle it with the right tone, namely: witty, playful, and self-aware.
+The story outline below is trope-y and cliche, but I think it could be fun if we handle it with the right tone, namely: witty, playful, and self-aware.
 Think _Monkey Island™_ or _Portal_.

 #### Story Outline

 Melanie "Mel" Cartright is a U.S. park ranger, animal rights activist, and devout pacifist.
 She leads a simple life trying to be a good friend and neighbor, and attempts to keep a close relationship with her anti-social twin sister, Francine (aka "Cici").
 In her home one night, Mel is abducted by a group of unidentified assailants.
-When she comes to, she discovers that Cici has been leading a secret life as a world-renouned assassin, codenamed "One Shot".
+When she comes to, she discovers that Cici has been leading a secret life as a world-renowned assassin, codenamed "One Shot".
 Unfortunately, Cici's most recent assignment got her captured and Mel was abducted to be used as leverage over Cici.
 Cici manages to create an opportunity for Mel to escape, who reluctantly fleas leaving her sister behind.

 After Mel narrowly escapes, she is contacted by Dick Babbit who explains that he works with Cici and that he needs Mel's help to rescue her.
 In order to do so, Mel must pose as Cici so they can leverage the resources and contacts of The Syndicate - Cici and Babbit's employer - to track down the shadow organization that has abucted Cici and rescue her.
 Babbit insists that if they are to stay under The Syndicate's radar, Mel will have to do everything in her power to make them believe she is Cici, including the need for her to adopt Cici's trademark style of only ever firing _one shot_ per assignment.
 Being a pacifist, Mel doesn't think it will be a problem for her to fire at most one shot.
 She's far more worried that she'll be able to shoot anyone at all when the occasion requires it.
 But, her sister needs her.